 - Analyzing collecting data

 Modern markets and consumers are dynamic.
-Therefore, the periodic format of the research events is important in order to ensure and maintain the business value of the product.
+Therefore, the periodic format of the research events is essential to ensure and maintain the business value of the product.